Chart / Charts / Chart Types / Cartesian / Series / Bar Series

 When a bar series is stacked it is always displayed with origin 0.

-Stacked bar charts support negative values, which means that if you insert negative values in the Values data series the respective stacks will be piled below the zero.
-In this case since the values for a certain category can be both positive and negative the chart will display two piles for each category - one for the positive values which grows above the zero and another one for the negative values which grows below the zero.
+Stacked bar charts support negative values, which means that if you specify negative values for individual bar data points their respective stacks will be piled below zero.
+In this case, since the values for a certain category can be both positive and negative the chart will display two piles for each category - one for the positive values which grows above the zero and another one for the negative values which grows below zero.
 The following image shows a stacked bar that contains negative stack values.

 Creating a Cluster Bar Chart